 When we study economics we are taught that the markets are perfect and correct themselves.
 But that approach proved to be wrong when Lehman Brothers collapsed.
 Economists hence had to start looking at how we approach economics in a world that is not orderly.
+But since neo-liberalism is still the name of the game it’s just a question of when and where the next crash will start.
+Not least because Trump has de-regulated the financial markets.
+Maybe his trade war will become the catalyst that leads to another global meltdown.

 Events can multiply swiftly